mrintern/how-to-hack-kubernetes/install-instructions.md

-loose instructions to launch kube_security_lab
+# how to install kube-security-lab

 ## Requirements:
 - (windows) ubuntu app